KirbyPaint/PierreData/README.md

 `dotnet --version`

-Then, open your Git Bash terminal and type:
+Then, open your Git Bash terminal and navigate to:

 `cd <filepath the files are installed at>\HairSalon.Solution\HairSalon`